HTTP API

 }

-All API endpoints are protected by authentication except GET /render/:renderId and GET /status.
+All endpoints require authentication except GET /render/{renderId} and GET /status.

 API Flow

-Test the API with Carbone Cloud API quickstart
+Test the API with the Carbone Cloud API quickstart.

 Template ID